WHAT IS CROP INSURANCE?

 Dollar Plans of Insurance

 Dollar Plans of Insurance are available for some commodities.
 Dollar Plans of Insurance are usually insured in dollar per acre or some other measurement applicable to the crop.
 The maximum dollar amount per acre or other measurement is established and published by RMA.
 The insured chooses a percentage of the maximum dollar amount to establish the guarantee.
 A loss occurs when the dollar to count per acre falls below the dollar amount of insurance.

-Area Plans insure against an area wide usually county-wide loss of production on a crop.
-The idea is that when an entire county’s crop yield is low, most producers in that county will also have low yields.
+Area Plans insure against an area-wide, usually county-wide loss of production on a crop.
+When an entire county’s crop yield is low, most producers in the county will also have low yields.
 National Agricultural Statistical Service (NASS) county data is used to set the expected and actual county yields.

 Under an Area plan, the insured chooses a percent of the expected county yield or revenue which is published by RMA in the actuarial documents.
 If the actual county yield or revenue falls below the expected county yield, a loss occurs.

-The individual plans of insurance (APH, YP, RP, RPHPE) all require the producer to provide how much production he had in the past so a guarantee can be established.
+The individual plans of insurance (APH, YP, RP, RPHPE) all require the producer to provide the amount of past production so a guarantee can be established.
 Even though we don’t use the producer’s actual yields to establish a guarantee for area plans, the new ARPI plan (below) still requires the production to be reported at the end of the insurance period.
 Maintaining this production history is mandatory and may be used by RMA as a data source to establish and maintain these area programs.